-- whole body -25 mrem
+- whole body 25 mrem

 - thyroid 75 mrem

 - other critical organ 25 mrem

 These standards, coupled with DOE Order 6430.1-General Design Criteria, were used as the basis for setting the upper limit on TRU waste packages received at the WIPP at 1,000 Curies of Pu-239 equivalent activity15 (DOE87).
 Inhalation dose calculations are based on particles having a 1 μ m Activity Median Aerodynamic Diameter.
 Assumed accident scenarios set the particle size distribution for drum handling mishaps which, in turn, lead to a particle size specification in the WIPP WAC.
-Wastes not meeting the particle size specification of drums of waste with high curie contents may be important in analyzing releases from drilling intrusions.
+Wastes not meeting the particle size specification mat require treatment prior to shipment to the WIPP.
+Distribution of drums of waste with high curie contents may be important in analyzing releases from drilling intrusions.